AuthorizeNet/sdk-ruby/README.md

 There is also a list of regular expressions which the sensitive logger uses to mask credit card numbers while logging.

-More information on the regular espressions used during sensitive data logging [can be found here](https://github.com/AuthorizeNet/sdk-ruby/blob/master/lib/authorize_net/api/SensitiveDataFilter.rb).
+More information on the regular expressions used during sensitive data logging [can be found here](https://github.com/AuthorizeNet/sdk-ruby/blob/master/lib/authorize_net/api/SensitiveDataFilter.rb).

 ### Transaction Hash Upgrade
 Authorize.Net is phasing out the MD5 based `transHash` element in favor of the SHA-512 based `transHashSHA2`.
 The setting in the Merchant Interface which controlled the MD5 Hash option is no longer available, and the `transHash` element will stop returning values at a later date to be determined.
 For information on how to use `transHashSHA2`, see the [Transaction Hash Upgrade Guide](https://developer.authorize.net/support/hash_upgrade/).